 About EKU Mock Trial

 Eastern Kentucky University offers a nationally recognized Mock Trial program.
-Coached by Thomas C. Parker (J.D., University of Michigan Law School), Lynnette S. Noblitt (J.D., University of Michigan Law School), Kristeena Johnson (J.D., University of Kentucky College of Law), and Brandon Williams (M.P.A., Eastern Kentucky University), EKU teams compete successfully against students from the most prestigious colleges and universities in the nation.
+Coached by EKU faculty members Thomas C. Parker (J.D., University of Michigan Law School), Lynnette S. Noblitt (J.D., University of Michigan Law School), and James "Tee" Pennington (J.D., University of Kentucky College of Law), EKU teams compete successfully against students from the most prestigious colleges and universities in the nation.

 What is Mock Trial?

 The American Mock Trial Association provides undergraduate students with an opportunity to learn first hand about the work of trial attorneys, to understand the judicial system, to develop critical thinking ability, and to enhance communication skills.
 In teams of 6-10 competitors, students prepare a criminal or civil case using materials provided by the national association and play the roles of witnesses and attorneys.
 Students must be well-versed in the laws of evidence and the rules of courtroom procedure to compete effectively.
 Competitions typically begin in October and continue through the spring, ending with the AMTA national tournaments in March and April.